TzorAL/ntua-dataspace-connector/README.md

     # cert-manager requires ports 80,443 to be allowed from the firewall
     sudo ufw allow 80
     sudo ufw allow 443
-    # It might require to temporarily disable firewall during the installation of this addon
-    # sudo ufw disable # completely disable firewall
     sudo microk8s enable ingress
-    # sudo ufw enable # enable firewall
     ```

 4. **Enable cert-manager addon:** Cert-manager is a tool for Kubernetes that makes it easy to get and manage security certificates for your websites or applications.
 Cert-manager talks to certificate authorities (like Let's Encrypt) automatically to get certificates for your domain.